 #6 HOMEMADE ESSENTIAL OIL BATH SOAK

-OK this one is very similar to the last one, expect this time we are going to “soak” the bottles in salt.
+OK, this one is very similar to the last one, except this time we are going to “soak” the bottles in salt.
 My favorite is epsom salt or pink Himalayan.
 Take the cap off the bottle, pop the dropper top off, and place those with the empty bottle into 1/2 cup of salt.
 The salt will pull the oil off and out of the bottle and absorb into the salt.

 Add one tablespoon of the salt to your next warm bath for a relaxing soak.
 I love doing this with lavender and peppermint.